Examples of Year 4 History homework

 Written English or maths homework

 Your child will be given either a written English task or a maths task on a Thursday which must be handed in on the following Tuesday.
 It should take around 30 minutes to complete.
+These will be set on the Google classroom platform.

 Try more, learn more, achieve more!